visuallization/fhtw-vc-ray-tracing/README.md

 Then I copied the `dxcompiller.dll` and `dxil.dll` into the solutions `Debug` (\HelloTriangle\bin\x64\Debug) and `Release` (HelloTriangle\bin\x64\Release) folder.

 This should make sure that your program runs without any dll related errors

+## Troubleshooting

+If you get some memory access errors they might be (but not necessarily) related to missing or wrong versions of visual studio tools.
+In the "Visual Studio Installer" install the packages "Universal Windows Platform Development", "Desktopdevelopment C++" and "Windows SDK Version 10.0.18362" and see if it fixes the issues if you restart the project and select the corresponding sdk version.
+(Shoutout to Marius for reporting and finding the solution to this issue! 🥳)